 To begin strengthening your credit profile, open checking and saving accounts and apply for a credit card.
 After a year or so of making regular payments and paying all other bills on time, apply for an installment loan (an auto loan, personal loan, or mortgage, for example).
 This will almost always raise a credit score.

 In the middle of a divorce, it may seem hard to plan for the immediate future, let alone years ahead.
 But when the time is right, take a longer-term view of the situation to ensure a solid financial future.
 Define financial goals.
 What are the plans for staying in the current house?
 What about retirement planning - how much has been saved?
 Re-examine all investments, and don't be afraid to explore alternative career or job options.
 Taking the time to do this type of divorce financial planning will help immensely.

 Going through a divorce can be a very difficult time for everyone involved.
 It's hard on the parents, the kids, and on the finances.
 But by taking these steps, financial difficulties can be minimized and the best can be made of a pretty bad situation.

-Jordan Fylonenko is a professional finance writer who enjoys helping people with their current finance problems.
-He writes daily for the Quicken Loans Mortgage News section on topics ranging from market activity to home refinance.
+Jordan Fylonenko is a professional finance writer and communications leader who enjoys helping people with their current finance problems.
+He has written for the Quicken Loans Mortgage News section on topics ranging from market activity to home refinance.
 He also is a huge soccer fan.
 May not be copied or distributed without the written consent of the author.